624th Regional Support Group: Units

-History of The Group
+History

-The 624th Regional Support Group officially stood up on January 1, 2002.
-The 624th RSG and its personnel came from multiple sources.
-Headquarters Air Force Reserve Command formed the group from Det.
-1, 604th Regional Support Group.
-The 604th Aeromedical Staging Squadron (604th ASTS), the 604th Logistics Support Flight (604th LSF), and the 704th Civil Engineer Squadron (704th CES) at Hickam AFB, HI, became the 624th Aeromedical Staging Squadron (624 ASTS), 624th Logistics Support Flight (624th LSF) (inactivated) and 624th Civil Engineer Squadron (624 CES).
-The 604th ASTS Operating Location (OL)-A and Det.
-1, 604th LSF at Andersen AFB, Guam, became the 724th Aeromedical Staging Flight (724th ASTF) and 724th Logistics Support Flight (724th LSF) (since inactivated).
-The 48th Aerial Port Squadron (48th APS) at Hickam and the 44th Aerial Port Squadron (44th APS) at Andersen both retained their designations.
+The 624th Regional Support Group was established on 1 January 2002, resulting from the reorganization of resources from various entities.
+The group emerged from the transformation of the 604th Regional Support Group, with personnel and components from several sources.
+The formation involved changes to existing units and designations.
+For instance, the 604th Aeromedical Staging Squadron, the 604th Logistics Support Flight, and the 704th Civil Engineer Squadron at Hickam AFB, HI, were respectively transformed into the 624th Aeromedical Staging Squadron, 624th Logistics Support Flight (subsequently inactivated), and 624th Civil Engineer Squadron.
+Moreover, the 604th ASTS Operating Location at Andersen AFB, Guam, was reconfigured into the 724th Aeromedical Staging Flight and 724th Logistics Support Flight (which is no longer active).
+The pre-existing 48th Aerial Port Squadron at Hickam and the 44th Aerial Port Squadron at Andersen retained their original designations.